 Under a PILOT agreement, a redevelopment project is exempt from paying traditional real estate taxes on the project, once completed.
 Instead, the owner of the redevelopment project is required to make a Payment-In-Lieu-Of-Taxes (PILOT).
+To qualify for a PILOT, the redevelopment project must demonstrate that without the PILOT, the project would not be built, because it would not be financially viable.
 This allows a municipality to ensure that it is receiving sufficient tax revenue necessary to pay for the increased cost of municipal services (fire, police, roads, etc) that may result from the project.
 The municipality receives 95% of every PILOT dollar paid under a PILOT agreement.
 By contrast, in Berkeley Heights, the Township only receives approximately 18% of each conventional tax dollar paid.
 It is important to note that the PILOT only begins upon completion of construction.
 Prior to that point, the redeveloper is paying full conventional taxes on the property and improvements.

 What is a “Redevelopment Project”

 Redevelopment is defined as: “A process to rebuild or restore an area in a measurable state of decline, disinvestment, or abandonment.
 Redevelopment may be publicly or privately initiated, but it is commonly recognized as the process governed by the Local Redevelopment and Housing Law (LRHL) and undertaken in accordance with a redevelopment plan adopted by a municipality.
 If used correctly, it can transform an underutilized or distressed area into an economically viable and productive part of the community.”